subgeniuskitty/vvhitespace/examples/README.md

 # Overview #

 This folder contains example VVhitespace programs.
+If you're just getting started, you probably want to read the `hello-world` and `basic-user-interaction` examples first.

 Each program can be built and run by executing `make run` in the example sub-directory.